 Students graduating from the WRE degree program will have three sets of requirements.

-Required courses within each WRE focus area are identified in Table 1.
+Required courses within each WRE focus area are identified in the core curriculum course list.
 Students would also be expected to include fundamentals of earth science (from geosciences, atmospheric sciences, or soil science).

 Faculty of the WRE program have discussed licensure examination options for our students with the Oregon State Board of Examiners for Engineering and Land Surveying (OSBEELS).
 Currently, graduates of the WRE program who entered from non-ABET accredited programs are reviewed on a case-by-case basis, as stipulated in Oregon statute 820-010-0227.
 WRE students may apply to sit for the Fundamentals of Engineering exam, and their chances for accepted applications will be increased (though not guaranteed) if they comply with the criteria listed below:

 (a) A total of 96 credit hours